ansontwk/ansontwk.github.io/index.md

 My research focus in microbial genomics, bioinformatics and novel deep learning methods.
 Most of what you will see here will revolve around these topics.

-I mainly code in Python through Visual studio code.
+I mainly code in Python through Visual studio code, and R through R studio.
 For machine learning tasks, I tend to gravitate towards tensorflow.
 My work is usually on a Linux Ubuntu workstation and I manage my environments using conda.